vsanthanam/JBird/.github/SECURITY.md

 JBird is designed with the following security principles in mind:

-1. **Memory Safety**: The C core implementation uses careful memory management to prevent buffer overflows and other memory-related vulnerabilities.
+1. **Memory Safety**: The C core implementation uses careful memory management to prevent buffer overflows, memory corruption, and other memory-related vulnerabilities.

 2. **RFC Compliance**: JBird aims to strictly follow the JSON RFC 8259 specification, rejecting invalid JSON that might be used in attacks.
+JBird prefers correctness over self-healing, and rejects any payload that does not strictly adhere.

-3. **Error Handling**: Robust error handling is implemented to ensure that malformed JSON is rejected and doesn't lead to undefined behavior.
+3. **Error Handling**: Robust error handling is implemented to ensure that malformed JSON is rejected explicitly with clear error messages to avoid undefined behavior in client applications.
+Errors are never swallowed.

-4. **Type Safety**: The Swift API is designed to be type-safe, helping to prevent misuse.

 ## Acknowledgements